CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 In defining a Narrative as anything that aids the user/player/viewer in drawing connections between two or more events.
 Overall, this study explores the definition of Future Narratives in relation to video games.
+In doing so, it uses the term *storyplaying*, which is to refer to something both played as a game and read as a narrative.

 ## Prototype